netxms/netxms-doc/admin/installation.rst

     By default, agent will look for configuration files in /etc directory.
-If you wish to place configuration files in a different location, don't forget to use –c command line switch for agent and –config-file command-line switch for server to specify an alternate location.
+If you wish to place configuration files in a different location, don't forget to use –c command line switch for agent.

   6. Modify agent's configuration file (/etc/nxagentd.conf).
-For detailed description of possible parameters, please consult NetXMS User's Manual.
-For the normal server's operation, you should add at least the following line to your agent's configuration file:
+For the normal agent's operation, you should add at least the following line to your agent's configuration file:

     .. code-block:: cfg